subquery/subql/docs/create/introduction.md

 ## The Basic Workflow
 Some of the following examples will assume you have successfully initialized the starter package in the [Quick start](../quickstart/quickstart.md) section.
 From that starter package, we'll walk through the standard process to customise and implement your SubQuery project.

-1. Initialise your project using `subql init PROJECT_NAME`
+1. Initialise your project using `subql init --specVersion 0.2.0 PROJECT_NAME`
 2. Update the Manifest file (`project.yaml`) to include information about your blockchain, and the entities that you will map - see [Manifest File](./manifest.md)
 3. Create GraphQL entities in your schema (`schema.graphql`) that define the shape of the data that you will extract and persist for querying - see [GraphQL Schema](./graphql.md)
 4. Add all the mapping functions (eg `mappingHandlers.ts`) you wish to invoke to transform chain data to the GraphQL entities that you have defined - see [Mapping](./mapping.md)